 During the year, the Group complied fully with all capital and liquidity requirements and operated well within the regulatory requirements.
-The Total Capital Ratio of the Group as at 31 December 2019 was 54.38% which is above the minimum regulatory capital of 10.62% (8% + buffers).
+The Total Capital Ratio of the Group as at 31 December 2020 was 35.74% which is above the minimum regulatory capital of 10.50% (8% + buffers).

 The Group's Combined Buffer Requirement consists of the following:

-- CET1 minimum capital ratio of 4.5%, - Capital Conservation Buffer ("CCB") of the level of 2.50% and - Countercyclical Capital Buffer ("CCyB") as applicable.
+- Regulatory capital requirement of the level of 8%, - Capital Conservation Buffer ("CCB") of the level of 2.50%, - Countercyclical Capital Buffer ("CCyB") of the level of 0.001%.